sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 Initiating mintRequest for 123 PGBP ...
 ```

-After a couple of seconds, we can see the TPP process coming to life, after receiving the event.
+After a few seconds, we can see the TPP process coming to life, after receiving the event.
 ![MintRequest event](../assets/images/ethereum-stablecoin/mint-request-event.png)

-We can also track the contract interactions on Goerli Etherscan; transactions, events and event fields.
+We can also track the contract interactions on Sepolia Etherscan; transactions, events and event fields.
 ![Etherscan contract](../assets/images/ethereum-stablecoin/etherscan-contract.png)

-## Next steps
+## <a name="discussion"></a>Discussion & Next steps

 Not the optimal way by any stretch of the imagination
 Could have shorten the interaction by 1 round-trip